 For high-growth sites, taking a huge multiple on annual revenue is not unheard of.
 These valuations are very much based on projections of growth and differ around industries.

-Unless you have a business showing amazing viral growth, you should probably assume the multiple will be down at the lower end.
+Unless you have a business showing exceptional viral growth, you should probably assume the multiple will be down at the lower end.

 2.7.3.
 Anywhere from 2-20x Operating Profit

 Operating profit is your revenue minus your costs, but before deductions like taxes are made.
-It’s also referred to as EBITDA, which stands for Earnings Before Interest, Taxes, Depreciation, Amortization, EBIT, or Operating Income.
+It’s also called EBITDA, which stands for Earnings Before Interest, Taxes, Depreciation, Amortization, EBIT, or Operating Income.

 If you measure value according to operating profits, you can expect the multiples to be much higher.
 In traditional business, valuations are more likely to use operating profit because those industries have a much longer track record and buyers know exactly what to expect.

 For those types of businesses, you often hear about 3- 5x profit valuations.
-Online there is much more speculation, growth, and opportunity, meaning that the potential multipliers can go much higher.
+There is much more speculation, growth, and opportunity online, meaning that the potential multipliers can go much higher.

 Again, the reality is that a business is worth whatever someone is willing to pay for it.
 Online buyers are often willing to pay more, particularly in good economic times.
 Don’t expect to find any real hard and fast rules and always negotiate hard.